ITforSpace/ukrajinec.cz/README.md

 # ukrajinec.cz

-Please help us complete the page ukrajinec.cz which helps with migration from Ukraine into the Czech Republic.
+Please help us complete the page https://ukrajinec.cz which helps with migration from Ukraine into the Czech Republic.

 Project mantained by https://itforspace.com